getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/circleci/index.md

 This guide walks you through the process of automating Sentry release management and deploy notifications in CircleCI.
 After deploying in CircleCI, you'll be able to identify suspect commits that are likely the culprit for new errors.
 You'll also be able to apply source maps to see the original code in Sentry.

-Before starting, confirm that your Sentry project is properly set up to track commit metadata.
-The easiest method to do so is to [install a repository integration]({%- link _documentation/workflow/releases/index.md -%}#install-repo-integration).
+Before starting, confirm that your Sentry project is properly set up to track commit metadata by [installing a repository integration]({%- link _documentation/workflow/releases/index.md -%}#install-repo-integration).
 Once that's installed, and you've added your repository, come back to this guide.
 If you've already installed a repository integration, you're ready to go.

 ## Create a Sentry Internal Integration